fbpic/fbpic/docs/source/install/install_jureca.rst

 -  Loading the cluster modules
 -  Installation of Anaconda
 -  Installation of FBPIC
--  Allocation of ressources and running simulations
+-  Allocation of resources and running simulations

 Loading the cluster modules
 ---------------------------